 2. [name of defendant’s [police officer[s]] [employee[s]]] acted under color of state law;

-3. the training policies of the defendant [name of local governing body] were not adequate to train its [police officers] [employees] to handle the usual and recurring situations with which they must deal;
+3. the [training] policies of the defendant [name of local governing body] were not adequate to [prevent violations of law by its employees] [train its [police officers] [employees] to handle the usual and recurring situations with which they must deal];

-4. the defendant [name of local governing body] was deliberately indifferent to the obvious consequences of its failure to train its [police officers] [employees] adequately; and
+4. the defendant [name of local governing body] was deliberately indifferent to the [substantial risk that its policies were inadequate to prevent violations of law by its employees] [known or obvious consequences of its failure to train its [police officers] [employees] adequately]; and

-5. the failure of the defendant [name of local governing body] to provide adequate training caused the deprivation of the plaintiff’s rights by the [name of defendant’s [police officer[s]][employee[s]]]; that is, the defendant’s failure to train is so closely related to the deprivation of the plaintiff’s rights as to be the moving force that caused the ultimate injury.
+5. the failure of the defendant [name of local governing body] [to prevent violations of law by its employees] [to provide adequate training] caused the deprivation of the plaintiff’s rights by the [name of defendant’s [police officer[s]][employee[s]]]; that is, the defendant’s failure [to prevent violations of law by its employees] [to train] is so closely related to the deprivation of the plaintiff’s rights as to be the moving force that caused the ultimate injury.

-A person acts "under color of state law" when the person acts or purports to act in the performance of official duties under any state, county, or municipal law, ordinance or regulation. [[The parties have stipulated that] [I instruct you that] the defendant’s [official] [employee] acted under color of state law.]
+A person acts "under color of state law" when the person acts or purports to act in the performance of official duties under any state, county, or municipal law, ordinance or regulation. [[The parties have stipulated that] [I instruct you that] [name of defendant’s [police officer[s]] [employee[s]] acted under color of state law.]

 "Deliberate indifference" is the conscious choice to disregard the consequences of one’s acts or omissions.
-The plaintiff may prove deliberate indifference in this case by showing that the defendant [name of local governing body] knew its failure to train adequately made it highly predictable that its [police officer[s]] [employee[s]] would engage in conduct that would deprive persons such as the plaintiff of [his] [her] rights.
+The plaintiff may prove deliberate indifference in this case by showing that the defendant [name of local governing body] knew its [failure to implement adequate policies] [failure to train adequately] made it highly predictable that its [police officer[s]] [employee[s]] would engage in conduct that would deprive persons such as the plaintiff of [his] [her] rights.

 If you find that the plaintiff has proved each of these elements, and if you find that the plaintiff has proved all the elements [he] [she] is required to prove under Instruction[s] [specify the instruction[s] that deal with the particular right[s]], your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any one or more of these elements, your verdict should be for the defendant.